Free Settler or Felon

 Cape of Good Hope

-The Marquis Cornwallis called at Table Bay, Cape of Good Hope and remained there from 24th November until 20th December, during this time, the prisoners were victualled with one pound one quarter of mutton each day with soup and vegetables, 42 pounds of soft bread for every six persons per week and they had fresh provisions served on several days during the passage.
+They called at Table Bay, Cape of Good Hope and remained there from 24th November until 20th December, during this time, the prisoners were victualled with one pound one quarter of mutton each day with soup and vegetables, 42 pounds of soft bread for every six persons per week and they had fresh provisions served on several days during the passage.
 The ship was kept clean by sprinkling the prison beams and carlines, in the prisoners' berths with vinegar.

 Port Jackson

-When they sailed into Port Jackson on 11th February 1796, the day was squally with rain, lightning and thunder all around.
+When the ship sailed into Port Jackson on 11th February 1796, the day was squally with rain, lightning and thunder all around.
 They brought with them the news that the Dutch settlement at the Cape of Good Hope had been occupied by British troops - They also brought with them one years' supply of ready made clothing.

 John Hunter assumed Governorship of the colony in September 1795 just five months before the arrival of the Marquis Cornwallis.